- Curriculum Vitae

 - D.J.
 Docimo, M. Ghanaatpishe, M.J.
 Rothenberger, C.D.
 Rahn, and H.K.
 Fathy, “The Lithium-Ion Battery Modeling Challenge: A Dynamic Systems and Control Perspective,” Dynamic Systems and Control Mag., vol. 136, no. 6, pp. 7-14, June, 2014.

 - D.J.
 Docimo, H.C.
 Pangborn, and A.G.
-Alleyne, “Hierarchical Control for Electro-Thermal Power Management of an Electric Vehicle Powertrain,” in ASME 2018 Dynamic Systems and Control Conf., 2018 (submitted).
+Alleyne, “Hierarchical Control for Electro-Thermal Power Management of an Electric Vehicle Powertrain,” in ASME 2018 Dynamic Systems and Control Conf., 2018 (accepted).

 - D.J.
 Docimo and A.G.
 Alleyne, “Electro-Thermal Graph-Based Modeling for Hierarchical Control with Application to an Electric Vehicle,” in IEEE Conference on Control Technology and Applications, 2018 (accepted).